dkbobenn/help-my-memory-client/src/README.md

 ## Future work

 - Enable user to see, when an image or file is uploaded and ready on Claudinary, before you save a collection or card with file upload.
+- Error in Edit collections, cannot upload a new file
+- Error in Edit cards, cannot upload a new file
+- Styling of Card Details page for password cards
 - Styling of EditCollectionsPage
 - Styling of EditCardPage